1985 24 Hours of Le Mans: Group C2

-The Écurie Écosse team had a foreshortened season last year when their car was wrecked at the British Grand Prix meeting.
+The Ecurie Ecosse team had a foreshortened season last year when their car was wrecked at the British Grand Prix meeting.
 A new C285 was built for this season and the two races it had entered to date yielded a second and a class-win.
 The drivers for the season were David Leslie, Ray Mallock and Mike Wilds.

 The Gebhardt brothers, Gerhardt and Fritz, were keen amateur drivers in Germany.
 In 1983, with Bill Harris, they set up Gebhardt Motorsport, based at Silverstone, England.
 After a promising 1984 season using both the BMW M88 and Cosworth DFV engines, the team had three Le Mans entries for their new JC853 (although in the end only one arrived).
 It would be driven by team regulars Frank Jelinski and Nick Adams.
 The BMW-powered car of the '84 season was bought by ADA Engineering that embarked on a part-season.
 Owner-driver, Ian Harrower, engaged John Sheldon as a co-driver, in his first drive since his major accident at Le Mans the year before.

 Once again, the older Rondeau M379C was entered in C2.
 Lucien Roussiaud had purchased the car from Graff Racing, getting the engine tuned, as before, by Heini Mader.
 The Sehcar C6 had debuted in 1982 with Sauber, before being bought by Walter Brun.
 Now French privateer Roland Bassaler, bought the two cars and, fitting both with the BMW 3.5-litre engine, and entered them in the C2 class.
 Only capable of 270 km/h (170 mph), there were significantly slower than others in their class.

 Another amateur racer was Parisian PR executive Louis Descartes.
 He commissioned Jean-Paul Sauvée to design a C2 car, using the reliable BMW 3.5-litre engine.
 After a year of work, and over 3000 km of testing, the ALD 01 entered Le Mans sponsored by over 400 local businesses through the Chamber of Commerce and Industry.